 Several languages are used in Canada.
 However, English and French are the official languages accounting for 57% and 22% of Canadians respectively according to the 2011 census.
 Over 80% and 30.1% of the country’s population have a working knowledge of English and French respectively.
-The two languages are considered the official languages of the country, and as such, all government services and legislation are enacted bilingually.
-Further 14.2% of the population speaks a language other than English of French at home while 5.8% speak those languages on a regular basis as a secondary language in addition to French or English.
-French is the official language in the province or Quebec which is home to most of the native French speakers.
+A further 14.2% of the population speaks a language other than English or French at home while 5.8% speak those languages on a regular basis as a secondary language in addition to French or English.
+French is the official language in the province of Quebec which is home to most of the native French speakers.
 95% of the population of Quebec speaks French as their mother tongue.
 New Brunswick, Ontario, and Manitoba also have a sizeable number of francophones.

 The Evolution Of French Language In Canada